 A Specialty Practice: Ideally, your physical therapist should be at a clinic specializing exclusively in pelvic health.
 This usually means the practice is geared towards complex patients and the staff there has had a chance to mentor under a more experienced pelvic PT after being hired.

-Full-Length Appointments: Complex pelvic conditions require more time to treat than a sprained ankle, so look for a physical therapist who offers an hour (or at least a 45 minute) session if possible.
+Full-Length Appointments: Complex pelvic conditions require more time to treat than a sprained ankle, so look for a physical therapist who offers an hour session if possible.

 Hands-On Focus: The leading studies in the field confirm the importance of manual physical therapy (as opposed to simply using biofeedback or having you work with aides on exercises, for instance).